stenrap/bridgetjohansen.com/docs/authentication.md

 1. Our sign-in page:

-    - Dispatches the `signIn` action to the `userSlice` portion of the redux store.
+    - Dispatches the `setUser` action to the `userSlice` portion of the redux store.
         - The reducer sets `authenticated` to true, and `admin` to whatever boolean value was received in our sign-in response.
     - Redirects the user to the schedule page ([see below](#render)).